 Alexander and Victoria Wiley Professor of Design and Dean, Harvard GSD

-Fellows will be awarded a residency of up to three months.
+Fellows will be awarded a residency of three-and-a-half months.
 Harvard GSD seeks applicants who will make the most of their stay in London.

 Fellows are required to secure their own valid travel documents and visas; requirements vary depending on country of origin and length of stay.
 Harvard GSD will furnish letters of invitation, if helpful.